Danyerusama/DYR_IdleVideoTitle/README.md

 # DYR_IdleVideoTitle Plugin for RPG Maker MV

 This plugin allows you to automatically play a video after a certain idle time in the title menu screen.
+In this scenario, it emulates an idle video on the main title screen by utilizing an external event X positioned within a map.

 ## View Code and Download File